mahuntington/panpsychism/unit_01/w02d04/homework/README_memory.md

 # Memory!

 Tonight you are going to build the game called: [Memory](https://en.wikipedia.org/wiki/Concentration_(game)).
 We have provided you with a few starter files.
-You will look at the `index.html` to set up your physical board and cards, but write the code in your `app.js` file to get your game to work.
+You will load the `index.html` in your browser, and write the code in your `app.js` file to make your cards and get your game to work.

 Take it one step at a time.
 Follow these instructions to help get you going.

+### Starter code

+We have provided some functions and prompts for you in the `app.js`.
+Note that we have set up the start button with a click event: when the start button is pressed, the `start()` function is invoked, setting off the chain events for the rest of the game.
+Test that the click event works by pressing the start button and confirming the console.log in your Chrome console.

+We have also provided a `shuffle()` function.
+You do not need to change the shuffle function, you can simply use it later to shuffle your tiles array.

-### You will need
+### For the game, you will need

 #### Data